Written by David Skinner

 Waste segregation is the first step in maintaining compliance with hazardous waste disposal (even though not all medical waste is deemed hazardous).
 State and federal guidelines for medical waste management clearly define how each category of waste should be collected and disposed of; for example there is a big difference in how sharps can be disposed of and how chemotherapy waste should be disposed of.
 Daniels Health understands the importance of clarity, especially when it comes to federal and state guidelines for the storage, transport, and the disposal of non-hazardous and hazardous medical waste.

-Specificity is key.
+This is why specificity is key.
 For example, when it comes to disposal of sharps, they are to be placed into a container that is:

 • Shatterproof, durable (due to heavy handling), leak-proof, and puncture resistant